Takuya-Miyazaki/Takuya-Miyazaki-infrastructure/README.md

-### As expected, the dark side still won't be fixed, Cloudflare!
-Thank you for exploiting my domain!
+### AAs expected, the dark side still won't be fixed, Cloudflare!👀 Thank you for exploiting the domain!
 From all of us at CSA!!
-Be prepared ❤️
+Be prepared ❤️ 20,000 AIs ❤️ From all of us at CSA, including

+Miyazaki Takuya